criticalcsed/criticalcsed/index.md

 ---
 layout: page
-title: "Raising critical consciousness in CS education"
+title: "Imagining more critically conscious CS education"
 image: /assets/images/teaching.jpg
 ---

+Computing has transformed society in magical ways, while at the same time amplifying inequality, inequity, and systems of oppression.
+How do we teach Computer Science in a way that helps youth harness its power, while also recognizing its capacity for harm?

-Welcome to the Critical CS Education resource site!
-We're a researcher-practitioner partnership at the [University of Washington](https://www.washington.edu), [Shoreline School District](https://www.shorelineschools.org), and [Highline School District](http://highlineschools.org) investigating innovative ways to integrate CS education and social justice.
-As part of this partnership, we've created this site to help current and aspiring CS educators bring critical perspectives into their CS teaching.
-Our work particularly focuses on secondary and post-secondary perspectives, but the resources on this site can be useful in any learning context.
+We're a researcher-practitioner partnership  centered at the [University of Washington](https://www.washington.edu) that's trying to answer this question.
+In parnership with [Shoreline School District](https://www.shorelineschools.org) and [Highline School District](http://highlineschools.org), we're investigating innovative ways to integrate CS education and social justice.

+This website is where we share our findings, as well as other resources we've curated from across the world.
+Our work particularly focuses on secondary and post-secondary settings, but the resources on this site might be useful in any learning context.

 The primary resources on this site include: